NullVoxPopuli/ember-resources/README.md

 When any tracked data in the args thunk, the `update` function on `SomeResource` will be called.

+ - The thunk is "just a function" that allows tracked data to be lazily consumed by the resource.
-The `this` is to keep track of destruction -- so when `MyClass` is destroyed, all the resources attached to it can also be destroyed.
+ - The `this` is to keep track of destruction -- so when `MyClass` is destroyed, all the resources attached to it can also be destroyed.
+ - The resource will **do nothing** until it is accessed.

 The args thunk accepts the following data shapes:
 ```